Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Colorado State Stats and Trends

-- In Colorado State's nine games this season, it has four wins against the spread.

-- This year, the Rams have won against the spread in each of their two games as an underdog of 2.5 points or more.
+- The Rams have always covered the spread this season when underdogs by 2.5 points or more.

-- Colorado State's games this year have hit the over on two of eight set point totals (25%).
+- Colorado State's games this season have eclipsed the over/under two times in eight opportunities (25%).

-- When Colorado State scores more than 17.2 points, it is 3-3 against the spread and 3-4 overall.
+- Colorado State is 3-3 against the spread and 3-4 overall in games when it records more than 17.2 points.

-- Colorado State is 3-4 against the spread and 3-5 overall when the team totals more than 285.2 yards.
+- When Colorado State picks up more than 285.2 yards, the team is 3-4 against the spread and 3-5 overall.

-- This year the Rams have nine turnovers, two fewer than the Falcons have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.